Win-C/messagely/README.md

 <img src="/static/images/database-er-diagram.png" width="500" height="250">

 - Key relationships:
-    - Each user may have sent many messages
-    - Each user may have received many messages
+    - Each user may have sent many messages and may have received many messages (many-to-many)

 ## Current features
 -